Hennadiy Zubko: Social and political activities

-Scientific activity
+Education and works

-In 2009 he completed his PhD at the Ukrainian Research Institute "Proektstalkonstruktsiya named after V. Szymanovskyi", Kyiv.
+In 2009, he completed his PhD at the Ukrainian Research Institute "Proektstalkonstruktsiya named after V. Szymanovskyi", Kyiv.

-In 2012 he defended his thesis on "Organizational and technical measures for improving reconstruction of stadiums" at the Kharkiv National University of Construction and Architecture at the Department of Technology and Building Structures.
+In 2012, he defended his thesis on "Organizational and technical measures for improving reconstruction of stadiums" at the Kharkiv National University of Construction and Architecture at the Department of Technology and Building Structures.
 He is the author of more than 10 scientific papers, and he holds a PhD degree in technics.